Related Conditions and Treatments

 Cerebral Palsy (CP)

-Cerebral palsy (CP) is a group of disorders that affect muscle tone, posture, and movement as a result of damage to an infant's brain.
+Cerebral palsy (CP) is a group of disorders that affect muscle tone, posture, and movement as a result of damage to the brain of an infant.

 Chronic Lung Disease of Prematurity